eiidoubleyuwes/rusty_shoe/README.md

 A repository I am using to push my Rust code plan is to do 20 days of Rust with like a project each week if I can after words*

-*meanaing after all has been spoken
+*meaning after all has been spoken